sahilrajput03/learn-react/README.md

 ## Want to do inifinite loading content?

-Note to Sahil: View the notes of react-query.md file.
+Note to Sahil: View the notes of react query in the gist file [here.](https://gist.github.com/sahilrajput03/c870bee7bbc40cf303abc72cc245d14e)

 ## What is MVC?